themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 ## Nanocoat copper plates

 The purpose of this step is to prepare a copper plate for the GANS harvesting process.
-We using  copper because of its unique qualities and an economical way to get up and running, later you can experiment with other materials.
+Copper is used because of its unique qualities and an economical way to get up and running, later you can experiment with other materials.

 ### Ingredients
   - copper plate 150x75x0.5mm